Notes on the Geography of Japan: Nara: Shrines & Temples

 The shrines are under the roof in the background.

-They're behind the closed gate: two of the four are visible here, right and left, almost like small tents.
+They're behind the closed gate: two of the four are visible here, right and left, like small but ornate sheds.

 Here's the rear view of all four.
 Traditionally, they were always rebuilt every 20 years, regardless of their condition.
 They are dedicated to the Shinto god Ama-no-Koyane, his wife Hime-gani, and the gods or mythical heroes Take-mikazuchi and Futsu-nushi.